It might sound too good to be true, but this is real.

 - Miles are not mentioned: Though many airlines refund rewards or miles too, this is not explicitly required by the DOT rule.
 Make sure to understand your carrier’s rules before booking an award ticket.

-Exceptions to the 24-Hour Booking Rule
+Exceptions to the 24 Hour Rule

 While the 24-hour rule is fairly encompassing, there are some important caveats.
 Most notably, flights booked very close to departure may not be eligible for a full refund within 24 hours of booking.